A BRIEF HISTORY OF LIFE IN REME

 looked like a bomb had hit it.
 If the

-drill movements and we were getting better each day so our Corporal said we
+and other drill movements and we were getting better each day so our Corporal

-were marched off to the armoury to be issued with a Lee Enfield 303 Rifle and
+We were marched off to the armoury to be issued with a Lee Enfield 303

 We